June 21, 2026/11 min read

 The authorization server sees the URL-shaped client_id, fetches the document, checks that the document's client_id exactly matches the URL, and uses the metadata inside.

-The venue version: the visitor carries a public card.
-The card is not a secret.
+The visitor card is not a secret.
 It tells the badge desk the visitor's name, homepage, redirect addresses, and the kind of OAuth flow it wants to use.

 This avoids creating a fresh registration record for every unknown client.